Skip to content

 #Frequently Asked Questions

-#Do I need to play Firewatch before trying these games?
+Do I need to play Firewatch before trying these games?

-#Are these games available on Nintendo Switch?
+Are these games available on Nintendo Switch?

-#How long does it take to finish most of these games?
+How long does it take to finish most of these games?

-#Can I replay these games for different outcomes?
+Can I replay these games for different outcomes?

-#Are any of these games free to play?
+Are any of these games free to play?

-#Which game is best for someone who doesn’t usually play video games?
+Which game is best for someone who doesn’t usually play video games?

-#Do these games work on Mac computers?
+Do these games run on Mac or Apple Silicon?

-#Are these games appropriate for younger players?
+Are these games appropriate for younger players?